phalcon-orphanage/docs/pt/reference/applications.rst

         echo $e->getMessage();
     }

-If you want to maintain the module configuration in the bootstrap file you can use an anonymous function to register the
+If you want to maintain the module configuration in the bootstrap file you can use an anonymous function to register the module:
-module:

 .. code-block:: php

     <?php

+    use Phalcon\Mvc\View;

     // Creating a view component
-    $view = new \Phalcon\Mvc\View();
+    $view = new View();

     // Set options to view component
     // ...